No Soap (9)

 Alabama (pop.
 4,000)

 Unfortunately, we’ve got the old multiple Springfields problem again.
 This time, it looks like I can spot 4.
-The one I’m going to concentrate on, though, is that megalopolis of 4,000 people.
-It’s in the northeast part of the state.
+The one I’m going to concentrate on, though, is that megalopolis of 4,000 people in the northeast part of the state.
 It’s most famous son is undoubtedly Hank Patterson, who played Fred Zifel, owner of Arnold Ziffel, on Green Acres.

 That's Fred on the left,

 Springfield, MI is an “enclave of the city of Battle Creek,” and is just west of the big city.
 Its main attraction appears to be the disc golf course at Begg Park, which hosted the Disc Golf World Championships in 2008.

 Oh, almost forgot – it was also the scene of a mysterious, massive crow die-off

 Our oldest Springfield to date, this one goes all the way back to 1761.
 At one time, it was a major producer of machine tools.
 Springfield’s Wikipedia entry includes 28 “notable people,” including an Olympic gold medal winner, a couple of governors, and a vice-president of the US of A (Levi P. Morton, who served under Benjamin Harrison).
 Most importantly, though, Springfield, VT was selected – out of all the Springfields out there – to host the premiere of The Simpsons Movie.